-Many members develop their sailing skills on our RYA level 1&2 courses and at our informal training support on Saturdays (Bough Beech Ultimate Leisure Sailors or BBULS for short).
-Members also get together and organise informal non-competitive short course racing on Saturdays.
+Many members develop their sailing skills on our RYA level 1&2 courses and at our confidence buidling sessions (Bough Beech Ultimate Leisure Sailors or BBULS for short).
+Members can also get together and organise informal non-competitive short course racing on Saturdays.
 Novice regattas for less experienced sailors also feature on the racing calendar.

 Less experienced racers are also welcome at club racing and participation offers excellent opportunities for getting encouragement and tips on boat rigging and tactics from the more experienced racers.
 Crewing with a more experienced helm in a double handed boat is also a useful way to pick up on tactics.

 Club boats can be hired by members to compete in racing events.

 The BBSC team of volunteer race officers run racing events at the club and the BBSC volunteer safety squad provide safety cover for racing events at the club.